joebew42/joebew42.github.io/_posts/2021-10-23-use-cases-purpose-of-your-code.markdown

 _Fig.
 4 - An example of use case translated into code._

 Spend some time reading at the code, understanding what it does, what the domain objects are, and how well the business rule is described.
-Remember, the code above is just an example, it's now a reference for your implementation.
+Remember, the code above is just an example, it's not a reference for your implementation.
 Once you are done I will tell you a few of the _desiderata_ you might want to keep in mind when introducing use cases in your code.

 **Use Case desiderata:**